COVID-19 Vaccine Information

 The vaccines are effective

-There are currently three available vaccine types in the US.
+There are currently four available vaccine types in the US.
 All three are considered quite effective.
-Additional COVID-19 vaccines remain in clinical trial phases.

 Exact levels of efficacy may vary as new COVID-19 variants emerge, and this continues to be studied.
 For up to date information from the CDC regarding effectiveness of the above vaccines, visit the CDC website.